yihongfeng/yihongfeng.github.io/index.md

 ## About Me

 I am a Ph.D.
 Candidate (ABD) in Agricultural Engineering at the [University of Arkansas](https://www.uark.edu/), working at the intersection of computer vision, machine learning, and generative AI.
 My research focuses on end-to-end ML systems that bridge synthetic and real-world data, including deep learning for instance segmentation, 3D synthetic data pipelines in Blender, and multimodal hyperspectral imaging across 438+ wavelength channels.
-I am always open to connecting with researchers and teams working on computer vision, machine learning, generative AI, and 3D/perception systems.
+I am always open to connecting with researchers and teams working on computer vision, machine learning, generative AI, and 3D perception systems.

 ## Research Interests